 What is alpaca wool?

-Ziggy Lloyd works with two different types of alpaca fleece in it's men's coat collection:
+Ziggy Lloyd works with two different types of alpaca wool in it's men's coat collection:

-Suri alpaca is a rarer, longer-haired species whose wool has the same qualities as baby alpaca but possesses an even more silky feel.
+Suri alpaca is a rarer species with longer, shaggier hair whose wool has the same qualities as baby alpaca but possesses an even more silky feel.
 Suri alpaca fibre, which has fewer scales on each fibre, reflects the light giving it a beautiful sheen and deep lustre.